har-in-air/EBAZ4205_PETALINUX/README.md

 <h1> EBAZ4205 hardware modifications </h1>

+The board has a Zynq 7010 (CLG400 package), 256MByte DDR3 RAM, 128MByte Nand Flash, 100Mbps Ethernet.
+I made the following changes to my board :

-1. Installed microSD socket (came with the board, but not soldered)
+1. Installed microSD socket (shipped with the board).
 1. Installed 25MHz crystal Y3 and 22pF caps for Ethernet PHY.
 R1485 not populated.
-2. Installed 25MHz crystal oscillator X5 and associated passive R,C,L components for PL clock, connected to the Zynq 7010 pin N18.
+2. Installed 25MHz crystal oscillator X5 and associated passive R,C,L components for PL clock, connected to Zynq 7010 pin N18.
 3. Installed SPDT switch for selecting boot via SD card or Nand Flash.
 For SD boot, Zynq pin U12-IO0_0 is connected to GND via R2584.
-For SD boot, pin U12-IO0_0U12-IO0_0 is connected to VCC via R2577.
+For SD boot, pin U12-IO0_0 is connected to VCC via R2577.
 When SD boot is selected and the SD card is not detected on power-on, falls back to JTAG.
-4. Installed tactile push button switch S3 plus associated R, C components.
+4. Installed push button switch S3 plus associated R, C components.
 5. Installed diode SS810 (D24) to supply power from the ATX connector.
-The board documentation suggests 12V, but that was originally required for the cooling fans in the original application (bitmining).
+The board documentation shows 12V, but that was required for cooling fans in the original bit-mining application.
 I use a standard 5V 2A adapter to supply power.

+<h1> Create hardware platform using Vivado </h1>

 <h1> Create project using Vivado generated hardware description file (.xsa)</h1>